dongdozizi/SimulatingRollerCoaster/README.md

 For windows, just open the hw1.sln with visual studio, and change the command arguments for custom input.
 The input is simillar to MacOS

+## Usages

+### Must

+Press '1' for the points mode
+Press '2' for the lines mode
+Press '3' for the triangles mode
+Press '4' for the smooth mode
+  In the smooth mode:
+    +    ... multiply the current "scale" by 2x
+    -    ... divide the current "scale" by 2x
+    9    ... multiply the current "exponent" by 2x
+    0    ... divide the current "exponent" by 2x

+### Extras

+## Todo

 ## Create and Initialize a "graph" object

 To create a graph of any type on host or device